Autism And Psychosis: Make Connections And Find Mental Health Support

 Living with both autism and psychosis can be challenging

-In general, autism exists on a wide spectrum but is often characterized by challenges with social skills and repetitive or restricted behaviors.
+In general, autism exists on a wide spectrum but is often characterized by challenges with social skills and repetitive or restricted behaviors, which are considered autistic symptoms.
 Autism spectrum disorder (ASD) is usually considered a neurodevelopmental disorder, tending to impact the growth and development of the brain.
-Symptoms can often be seen within the first two years of a person’s life, but many people receive official diagnoses as teenagers or adults.
+According to the American Psychiatric Association, symptoms can often be seen within the first two years of a person’s life, but many autistic people receive official diagnoses as teenagers or adults.
+Some research highlights a clinical high risk for developing psychosis in individuals with certain autistic and schizotypal traits, suggesting overlaps with conditions on the schizophrenia spectrum disorders.

 Some characteristics of autism can include those listed below: